Story by Lena Desmond, Photos by Sergio David Spadavecchia/Outpost Expeditions

 Winter Sports: Chosen to host the Nordic Ski Events for the 1988 Calgary Winter Olympics left Canmore with a legacy of world-class winter-sport amenities, most notably the spectacular Canmore Nordic Centre Provincial Park.
 Cross-country skiing, biathlon, snowshoeing, ice skating, fat biking, tobogganing, winter disc golf(!), downhill skiing, snowboarding and telemarking (and more) are all on offer.
 You can also hang up your long-johns by a cozy fire and enjoy some fantastic food.

 Mountain Biking: Speaking of world-class, Canmore is also one of the world’s great mountain-biking centres—not just for its well-developed trails but also for the number of bikers who train here and call it home.
 In fact, Nordic Centre Provincial Park has more than 100 kilometres of trails for novices to technical riders looking for a buzz, from wide dirt roads with scenic lookouts to wild downhill tracks.
 At the Mountain Bike Skills Park you can try jumps, drops and other MTB challenges, and overall choose a short ride on a rough track or long haul on easy surfaces.
-And put this on your calendar for 2017: the first and highly-anticipated Canadian Rockies Mountain Bike Fest (scheduled for June 2017), the brainchild of renowned biker Wanda Bogdane.
+And put this on your calendar for 2017: the first and highly-anticipated Canadian Rockies Mountain Bike Fest (2017), the brainchild of renowned biker Wanda Bogdane.

 Still Not Enough?
 Try These: Follow Team Outpost’s lead into the depths of the world with Canmore Cave Tours or into the skies for one of Canada’s best aerial views with Alpine Helicopters.
 Spend a day exploring the wilds by ATV or dog sled; try horseback riding in alpine meadows; play golf; take a dedicated wildlife, painting or photography tour.